29bharat/Pewlett-Hackard-Analysis/README.md

 Final Analysis:

-number of individuals retiring: 41380 number of individuals being hired: number of individuals available for mentorship role: 1549
+Number of individuals retiring: 41380

+Number of individuals being hired:

+Number of individuals available for mentorship role: 1549